Our Essential Services

 As you prepare for your relocation, use this guide as a resource to answer all your questions about working in the UAE.
 We cover topics such as maternity leave, working as a self-employed expat, and social security, so that you can learn all you need to make your move seamlessly and stress-free.

-How to Get a Job in the UAE
+How to Get a Job in the UAE as a Foreigner

 If you want to know how to get a job in the UAE as a foreigner, the answer will both please and disappoint.
 On the one hand, expatriates make up 84% of the UAE’s 9.2 million population, so hiring foreigners is a common practice.
 On the other hand, dropping oil prices have forced companies in the desert country to slash salaries and cut many positions.
 This means the once luxurious expat lifestyle is becoming increasingly more competitive and harder to come by.